seojoonlee-dev/graphwrite/README.md

 ```
 cd graphwrite
 git pull
-docker compose up --build
+docker compose up --build -d
 ```

-## Note
+### Desktop and mobile apps

+The desktop and mobile apps live in the `frontend/` directory and are built with [Tauri](https://tauri.app).
+To build manually, run these commands:

+- Desktop (Linux / Windows / macOS): `npm run tauri build`
+- Android: `npm run tauri android build` (requires the Android SDK and NDK)

 > [!NOTE]
-> This is a very early version of GraphWrite (0.1.0).
-Authentication, macOS support, and much more are on the way.
+> This is a very early version of GraphWrite (currently v0.1.0).
+Authentication, native UI(instead of using WebKit with Tauri), a custom graph library instead of react flow and much MUCH more are on the way.
+Stay tuned!

 ## AI Disclosure

 > [!NOTE]
-> AI tools (Claude Code) were used during development to help prototype parts of the app, including the custom CodeMirror live-preview extensions and the graph view, and to draft this README.
-All generated code was reviewed, and edited or rewritten where needed, by the author.
+> AI tools (Claude Code) were used during development to help prototype parts of the app, including the custom CodeMirror live-preview extensions and the graph view.
+All generated code was reviewed, and edited or rewritten where needed, by yours truly.
 GraphWrite itself ships no AI features and sends your notes to no AI service.

 GraphWrite is licensed under the MIT license.